mamoore1440/personal-site/src/content/model/HMT-One-Liners.md

     is why the two party system doesn't work.
 It's easy to cut in half through the middle.
 * The filter set up by the fake post WW-2 top-secret governments are amazing at catching information.
 I really bet that there is an at minimum 1/10th of science made secret to us.
 * They are trying to create a perpetual motion machine with the economy.
 What they are actually building is a nuke.
+* In America I think they unironically engineered citizens to love Europe, and I think, unfortunately, it took real strong hold in white women.
+This was around the time Humanity was learning about propoganda and it's success.

 ## Devil's Chess Game One Liners:
 * We obviously have both the knowledge to understand the model and the technology to try usurption of basic principles.
 But in knowing the knowledge we would also know it's not possible.
 That the perpetual motion machine in both economic and finance were doomed to fail.